Adamkadaban/ufsit-spring-2024-intro/index.md

 🚨**Come to our first GBM!!** January 25th (Thursday), **6PM** @ CSE231 🚨

 Almost everything we do is on our [discord](https://discord.ufsit.club) Once you're in here, you're a member!
-If you want to be part of our competitive teams, you can message our in-house **Tenders** Bot to verify yourself.
+If you want to be part of our competitive teams, you can message our in-house **Tenders** Bot with `!verify` to verify yourself.

 Feel free to also follow us on [instagram](https://instagram.com/uf.sit)